vufind-org/learning-vufind-book/source/vufindtheme.rst

 7.5.2 Escaping
 ______________

 It is also important to understand the difference between *$this->translate()* and *$this->transEsc():* the plain “translate” helper just looks up a string and outputs it as-is; the “transEsc” helper is the same as “translate” but adds an additional step of HTML escaping, making sure that the text is safe to output as part of an HTML document.
 (For example, this makes sure that text containing < and > characters does not get misinterpreted as an HTML tag).
-There is also a *$this->escapeHtml()* helper for escaping text without translating it first.
+There is also a *$this->escapeHtml()* helper for escaping text without translating it first, and a *$this->escapeHtmlAttr()* helper that applies extra-strict escaping to values that will be presented as HTML attributes.
 For security and reliability, it is important to be disciplined about consistently escaping values in templates.

 7.6 Understanding Layouts